daidodo/format-imports-vscode/README.md

 ### ESLint Compatibility

-If installed, [ESLint sort-imports](https://eslint.org/docs/rules/sort-imports) rules will be detected and consulted, so that the result code will comply to the lint rules.
+If installed, [ESLint](https://eslint.org) and plugins rules will be detected and consulted, so that the result code will comply to the lint rules.

 If there are conflicts between user config and ESLint rules, the ESLint rules will win to avoid any lint errors.

-For more info about how the confilicts are resolved, please check the [ESLint Compatibility](https://github.com/daidodo/tsimportsorter/wiki/ESLint-Compatibility) wiki.
+For more info about how the conflicts are resolved, please check the [ESLint Compatibility](https://github.com/daidodo/tsimportsorter/wiki/ESLint-Compatibility) wiki.

 ## Ignore files or import/export statements